01 of 08

-- Using one of the two 20"" by 2 1/2" pieces, place the fabric right sides down on the right side of the zipper aligning a long edge to the edge of the zipper.
+- Using one of the two 20" by 2 1/2" pieces, place the fabric right sides down on the right side of the zipper aligning the long edge to the edge of the zipper.

 - Stitch the fabric to the zipper using a 1/4" seam allowance.

 - Sew a seam finish to prevent the fabric from fraying.